Bakkhos/binary-neuralnet/readme.md

 Generic VHDL entity implementing a clocked, arbitrary graph of lookup tables.

-This corresponds to an artificial neural network with boolean inputs/outputs.
+This represents an artificial neural network with boolean inputs/outputs.

 Each neuron is implemented as a shift register look-up table (SLR) plus a flipflop.
 Each clock cycle, each neuron computes a new value for its flipflop based on its inputs.
 The connectivity graph may have cycles (i.e. feedback).